CEPI · Methodology

 4.6 Policy Rate Signal

-The policy rate signal is constructed from first differences:
+The policy rate signal is constructed from daily changes (first differences):

 Δrt = rt − rt−1